txtjqm/starsXMLjava/README.md

 # starsXMLjava
 <b>This is a java gradle project using external xml libraries and junit tests.
-It was expanded on to be in a github repo using a push-triggered action to
+It was expanded on to be in a github repo using a 'push'-triggered action to
  recompile code and run junit tests.</b>
  This was done by having github action invoke the build.gradle, which has added tasks to run junit tests.